Authenticating Email with DKIM in MoonMail

 DomainKeys Identified Mail (DKIM) is a standard signature that allows senders to sign their email messages to use those signatures to verify that those messages are legitimate and have not been modified by a third party in transit.

-Long story short, is a signature that allows MoonMail to send email on your behalf.
+Long story short, is a signature that allows MoonMail to send emails on your behalf.

 An email message that is sent using DKIM includes a signature header field that contains a signed representation of the message.
 An email client, like Google, receiving the message can decode the signature using a public key, published in the sender's DNS record, to ensure that the message is authentic.
 For more information about DKIM, see http://www.dkim.org.

 To set up the DKIM you need to add the CNAME records to your domain's DNS settings.
-MoonMail generates the records for you to add them into your domain DNS.
+MoonMail generates the records for you to add them to your domain DNS.

 Even though DKIM signatures are optional.
 We encourage you to sign your email using a DKIM signature to enhance deliverability.

 Need help to set up the DKIM records in your DNS?
 Worry not!
 We have detailed guides for the most popular domain registrars.

 Note: if you can't find a guide for your domain registrar, contact us and we'll gladly create that for you and other users from the same registrar.